IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

 Computing AM1-BCC and RESP charges is computationally expensive and having the possibility to run the calculation on HPC becomes very useful.
 To run Lig\ *Flow* on HPC you can use the same command line you have used locally, adding the header file and specifying *--slurm* or *--pbs*.
-**Remmeber** to load the module of Gaussian g09 to calculate charges.
+**Remember** to load the module of Gaussian g09 to calculate charges.

 Score\ *Flow*: